2020 Orvis Freshwater Fly Fishing Guide of the Year Finalist

 Since the introduction of steelhead into the Northeast in the late 19th century, the Great Lakes and their tributaries have become the home to some of the best steelhead fishing in the world.
 The serene environment of the beautiful rivers and creeks create a sharp contrast to the adrenaline-infused action of fighting a gorgeous two to three-foot chrome goddess.

 The abundance of small and large creeks also provides fishable water under most weather and water conditions.
 While there are steelhead to be found throughout most of the year, the peak season in the fall is generally from mid October to mid November on the Cattaraugus Creek or the Cat, as it is known to those who fish it.
 Mid-November through late-December is generally best for all the smaller streams.
 The “Cat” is often blown out during this part of this season.
-The spring run usually peaks in mid March through mid April in the smaller streams and peaks a bit later on the Cat as the water begins to subside.
+The spring steelhead run usually peaks from mid-March through mid-April in the smaller streams and peaks a bit later on the “Cat” as the water begins to subside.

 Alberto Rey, your New York State licensed guide, is the 2020 Orvis Freshwater Guide of the Year finalist and the winner of the 2021 Orvis Guide of the Year.
 He is not only an accomplished fisherman but is also an nationally recognized artist.
 His work is in the permanent collections of almost twenty museums and is a contributor to Gray’s Sporting Journal, Fish and Fly magazine, The Art of Angling Journal, American Angler, Angler’s Journal, The Drake, Buffalo Spree and other magazines.
 A special tour of his studio can be scheduled during your stay and a watercolor or oil painting of your trophy steelhead or favorite stretch of water can also be commissioned.
 This is a perfect way to remember the day’s events.